Adrian-Ng/Adrian-Ng.github.io/_java/Options/03-options-blackscholes.md

 ```java
 public class BlackScholes implements PricingType
 ```

-`BlackScholes` is a concrete class implementing `PricingType`, an interface, which defines two abstract methods `getCall()` and `getPut()`.
+`PricingType`, is an interface that defines two abstract methods `getCall()` and `getPut()`.
+In `BlackScholes`, we implement these methods.

 Our input variables are stored in a collection `HashMap<String, Double>`.
-So at the constructor we initialize a number of instance variables.
+At the constructor we initialize a number of instance variables.

 ```java
 stock          = hashMap.get("stock");